🦈 Why Do Sharks Float? The Science Behind Their Buoyancy

 🦈 Unlike most bony fishes, sharks lack swim bladders.
 Instead, they combine oil‑rich livers, lightweight skeletons, and hydrodynamic lift to manage buoyancy.

-Why don’t sharks have swim bladders like other fish?
+Why don't sharks have swim bladders like other bony fishes?

 Does reliance on liver oil vary across species?

-Yes.
 Deep‑sea and large pelagic sharks depend heavily on liver oils, while other species combine buoyancy strategies with habitat‑specific behaviors.
+Liver composition can also vary by age and feeding status.
+Fasting reduces lipid stores, making sharks more negatively buoyant until refeeding.

 Can pelagic sharks rest?

-Many pelagic sharks swim slowly and may use currents or shelter to reduce effort.
-Bottom‑dwelling species can rest on the seabed and breathe via buccal pumping and spiracles.
+Pelagic sharks keep swimming and may ride currents to reduce effort; reef‑associated species can rest in caves using buccal pumping and spiracles.

 Comments